 Nearly every company today is a data company, with the direct need to quickly, flexibly, and securely develop and advance across on-premises, remote, and cloud environments.
 Today’s security teams want better visibility into their cloud services and infrastructure, as well as an easier, more holistic approach to centralizing disparate log data, threat detection, and response.

 This is why teams around the globe are adopting cloud SIEM solutions.
 With modern data storage and analytics, security teams are doing more than being compliant with their data: They are finding threats in real time and building sustainable detection processes that directly feed into prevention defenses.
-In this guide, we’d like to share the vision and security architecture behind our Rapid7 Insight cloud.
+In this guide, we’d like to share the vision and security architecture behind our Rapid7 Insight Platform.
 We’ll cover the following questions that Gartner recommends security teams ask SaaS SIEM vendors:

 1. Where is the solution delivered from, and where is my data stored?

 3. Does the solution provide the scaling and ease of management benefits of a true SaaS model?

 4. How is my data collected and transported to the SIEM?

 5. What is the expected impact on network or internet links?